brianary/scripts/README.md

 - **[Backup-SchTasks.ps1](Backup-SchTasks.ps1)**: Exports the local list of Scheduled Tasks into a single XML file.
 - **[Compare-Properties.ps1](Compare-Properties.ps1)**: Compares the properties of two objects.
 - **[Compare-Xml.ps1](Compare-Xml.ps1)**: Compares two XML documents and returns the differences.
-- :new: **[Convert-ClipboardTsvToHtml.ps1](Convert-ClipboardTsvToHtml.ps1)**: Parses TSV clipboard data into HTML table data which is copied back to the clipboard.
+- **[Convert-ClipboardTsvToHtml.ps1](Convert-ClipboardTsvToHtml.ps1)**: Parses TSV clipboard data into HTML table data which is copied back to the clipboard.
 - **[Convert-Xml.ps1](Convert-Xml.ps1)**: Transform XML using an XSLT template.
 - **[ConvertFrom-Base64.ps1](ConvertFrom-Base64.ps1)**: Converts base64-encoded text to bytes or text.
 - **[ConvertFrom-CimInstance.ps1](ConvertFrom-CimInstance.ps1)**: Convert a CimInstance object to a PSObject.